 The locals are friendly, warm and welcoming.
 The population of Upolu (Samoa’s main island) is 135,ooo.
 On an island that is 434 square miles.
 As you move around the island the locals wave out and engage with you.
 Friendly.
 Warm.
 Welcoming.

-There is plenty of Samoa accommodation but we did notice there was lots at the budget/entry level and plenty at the high end – not a lot of choice mid range.
-You can stay in a fale (bungalow) on the waterfront or a high end resort.
+There is plenty of accommodation in Samoa but we did notice there were lots at the budget/entry level and plenty at the high end – not a lot of choice mid range.
+You can stay in a fale (bungalow) on the waterfront or a high-end resort.
+Fale (traditional Samoan accommodation) are generally at the budget end of the spectrum with shared bathroom facilties.
 Here are the places we have stayed and loved.
-Availability can be limited so make sure to check if there are rooms available:
+Availability can be limited so make sure to check if there are rooms available.